WICG/dbsc/DBSCE/Overview.md

 DBSC(E) introduces the concept of `Local Key Helper`.

 **Local Key Helper** is an integral part of the the **Device Registration Client**, a software interface responsible for the DBSC Key management. *Local key helper* can be public or private and is expected to be either shipped as a part of a given enterprise framework (with the IdP/OS) or can be installed by a provider in compliance with the protocol expanded below.
+DBSC(E) defines browser interaction with _Local key helpers_ for each platform.
+Those details are outlined in [KeyGeneration.md](./KeyGeneration.md).

-From the deployment point of view there are two types of local key helpers: _well-known_(_private_) and _third party_(_public_)
+From the deployment point of view there are two types of local key helpers: _private_ and _public_

-- _Public local key helper_ or _third party_: Can be accessed by any Identity Provider (IdP).
-Typically owned by a provider different from the IdP, communicates with the IdP through as defined in DBSC(E) protocol.
-A third party local key helper has a special deployment mechanism.
-We expect to loosely define the API and deployment mechanism in the upcoming specification, and will leave the specific implementation details to the vendors.
-However, we have provided examples of how this can look for a few platforms [below](#platform-examples).
+- _Public local key helper_: Expected to have a well-documented implementation and can be used by any Identity Provider (IdP).
+Typically owned by a provider different from the IdP, communicates with the IdP as defined in DBSC(E) protocol.
-- _Private local key helper_ or _well known_ : Can be specific to an IdP.
-Typically owned by the IdP and will have a private protocol to communicate with the IdP.
+- _Private local key helper_ : Is specific to an IdP.
+Can be only used by a specific IDP that owns the implementation and will have a private protocol to communicate with the IdP.
 Comes with either OS or built into the browser.

-It assumed that well-known key helpers are **trusted and enabled by default** in a browser and/or a given IDP.
-A browser knows how to activate a well-known key helper.
+Additionally, some _Local key helpers_ are classified as `well-known` (a special case of `private`) and will be **enabled by default** in a browser and/or a given IDP.
+A browser knows how to activate a well-known key helper without needing an admin-side configuration.

 The Local Key Helper is responsible for: